-33.9 Hot Weather Guidelines
+34.9 Hot Weather Guidelines

-- (a) Under this Agreement, temperature of or above 37.5°C will be defined as constituting 'inclement weather' for work in the Perth Metropolitan Area and the City of Mandurah. - (b) When it is expected that the temperature will be 37.5°C or more, or when the temperature approaches 37.5°C, the Parties on site will confer with the on-site safety committee (however described) and the Union Delegate regarding the performance of work. - (c) As part of a process leading to improvements, it is recognised that hot weather procedures including relocation, must be part of a formal work health and safety procedure developed, adopted and managed on a Project basis having regard to the different conditions that may prevail on Projects in various locations.
+- (a) Under this Agreement, temperature of or above 37.5°C will be defined as constituting 'inclement weather' for work in the Perth Metropolitan Area.
+This definition will be subject to review by the Parties in other regions. - (b) When it is expected that the temperature will be 37.5°C or more, or when the temperature approaches 37.5°C, the Parties on site will confer with the on-site safety committee (however described) and the Union Delegate regarding the performance of work. - (c) As part of a process leading to improvements, it is recognised that hot weather procedures including relocation, must be part of a formal work health and safety procedure developed, adopted and managed on a Project basis having regard to the different conditions that may prevail on Projects in various locations.